nerds-and-company/schematic/README.md

 ## Installation

-This tool can be installed manually or [using Composer](https://getcomposer.org/doc/00-intro.md).
+This tool can be installed [using Composer](https://getcomposer.org/doc/00-intro.md).

-### Composer

-The preferred means of installation is through Composer.
 Run the following command from the root of your project:

 ```
 composer require itmundi/schematic
 ```

 This will add `itmundi/schematic` as a requirement to your  project's `composer.json` file and install the source-code into the `vendor/itmundi/schematic` directory.
 Composer will also create the executable `vendor/bin/schematic`.

-### Manual

-If installation through Composer is not an option, the package can also be installed manually.
-Download [the latest release](https://github.com/itmundi/schematic/releases/latest) or clone the contents of this repository into your project.
-The executable is located in at `bin/schematic`.

 ## Usage